How Michael serves our clients

 Michael’s mantras are simplifying complexity and keeping the client at the centre of our work so that our actions are relevant and clients remain in the loop.
 Whether by walking factory floors, dodging mud on a farm, or attending building inspections, Michael always invests his time to understand his clients’ businesses in depth.
 He listens attentively, customizes his actions to clients’ needs rather than following any formulas, and runs a non-hierarchical practice to remain nimble and responsive.
 He lives to anticipate needs, relieve people of legal concerns and build pivotal trust and rapport that forges lasting and mutually-rewarding relationships.

 A personal perspective

 Michael enjoys the great outdoors with his wife and three school-aged children, skiing in winter and camping in summer.
-Ask him about his memorable encounters with bears.

 Areas of practice

 - Private Wealth / Estate Planning & Administration

 - Speaker, “Business Succession” at “The Six Minute Business Lawyer 2017” June 13, 2017 (Law Society of Upper Canada)